 Food, Fun and Fireworks at Las Fallas Festival Valencia

-In addition to its lovely Mediterranean scenery – such as long, wide beaches and fragrant orange groves – it’s the home and birthplace of Las Fallas Festival, one of the world’s most important pyrotechnic events.
+Although Spain’s third-largest city is best known for its lovely Mediterranean scenery of long, wide beaches and fragrant orange groves, it’s also the home and birthplace of Las Fallas Festival, one of the world’s most important pyrotechnic events.

 Las Fallas Fireworks Festival Sculptures and Monuments